Policy on Unclaimed Deposits 2022-23

 3. Transactions/Mode of Operations considered to Keep an account as Operative:

-There may be instances where the Customer has given a mandate for crediting the interest on Fixed Deposit account to the Saving Bank account and there are no other operations in the Saving Bank account.
-Since the interest on Fixed Deposit account is credited to the Saving Bank account as per mandate of the customer, the same should be treated as operative account as long as the interest on fixed deposit account is credited to the Saving Bank account.
-The Saving Bank account can be treated as inoperative account only after two years from the date of the last credit entry of the interest on Fixed Deposit account and if there are no other operations in the account during the period.
+There may be instances where the Customer has given a mandate for crediting the interest on Fixed Deposit account to the Savings Bank account and there are no other operations in the Savings Bank account.
+Since the interest on Fixed Deposit account is credited to the Savings Bank account as per mandate of the customer, the same should be treated as operative account as long as the interest on fixed deposit account is credited to the Savings Bank account.
+The Savings Bank account can be treated as inoperative account only after two years from the date of the last credit entry of the interest on Fixed Deposit account and if there are no other operations in the account during the period.

 4. Review of accounts not operated for more than One year:

 In view of the increase in the amount of the unclaimed deposits with banks year after year and the inherent risk associated with such deposits, banks should play a more pro-active role in finding the whereabouts of the account holders whose accounts have remained inoperative.

 Bank shall make an annual review of accounts in which there are no operations (i.e. no credit or debit other than crediting of periodic interest or debiting of service charges) for more than one year.
 The bank shall make an endeavor to approach the customers by informing them in writing that there has been no operation in their accounts and to ascertain the reasons for the same.
 In case of non-operation in the account is due to shifting of the customers from the locality, they may be advised to provide the details of the new bank accounts to which the balance in the existing account could be transferred.